User Guide¶

 }

 For each tag image and labels, grob will find the files matching the pattern, extract any named placeholder and join them into a single key.
-It will then match together files that have the same key.

-Working with incomplete groups
+Working with incomplete groups¶

 In practice, the command above would fail if one of the groups is missing any of the tags.
 You can change this behavior by passing:

-• --remove-on-missing will remove all incomplete groups from the final outputs.
+--optionalwill make all tags optional.
+The tag will containnullinstead of an actual file.--remove-on-missingwill remove all incomplete groups from the final outputs.

 These two options accept a list of tags: for example, using --optional labels --remove-on-missing image would keep images without labels but remove labels without images.

-More complex keys
+More complex keys¶

 You're not limited to a single placeholder per pattern.
 Our example dataset has two subsets, train and val.
 We want to get files from both subset, but we don't want to group an image from the training set with a label from the validation set.
 We can use: